 - No tax is paid on sales

 I like them in joints and occasionally on the volcano vaporizer.
-I would never recommend mixing your CBD buds with tobacco, avoid this at all costs, the nicotine can be very addictive, and the unfiltered, heavily processed tobacco is hard on your health.
-CBD weed doesn't vape that well as CBD only starts to vapors at around 230 degrees and most vaporizers don't go up to much hotter than that, THC typically combusts at 185 degrees so works a lot better in them.
+I would never recommend mixing your CBD buds with tobacco; avoid this at all costs, the nicotine can be very addictive, and the unfiltered, heavily processed tobacco is terrible for your health.

 Benefits of CBD flowers (to me!)